The Coach is In…

 “Refire—an attitude of embracing the years ahead with enthusiasm rather than apathy. “ Morton Shaevitz.

 I know something about aging.
-I am experiencing it first hand, and I have experienced it up close with two family, one in assisted living (95), and one in a nursing home (70).
+I am experiencing it first hand, and I have experienced it up close with two family members, one in assisted living (95), and one in a nursing home (70).
 Does this make me an expert?
 Hardly.
 But it does give me a perspective that is of value to me, and perhaps for you.

 The reality is that all of us that are living ‘experience’ aging.
 Aging is subtle.
 It is normally a small companion for many years.
 And then, depending on genetics, choices, the cumulative effects of physical activity, an accident, or other forces, aging becomes a more ‘noticeable’ companion.
-We lose some physical capacity; our joints may ache, our eyesight diminishes, we injure ourselves for what seem to be ‘silly’ reasons, we are forget names, we are not quite as quick mentally.
+We lose some physical capacity; our joints may ache, our eyesight diminishes, we injure ourselves for what seem to be ‘silly’ reasons, we forget names, we are not quite as quick mentally.
 We notice an increasing number of wrinkles, we gain weight.
 We lose more of the “it” factor.

 For some of us, the ‘process’ of aging can be quite subtle.
 It can be many years before we are well aware that our ‘companion’ is present.
 For others, the signs of aging show up when they are quite young.
 My daughter has a congenital knee issue, which now has arthritis that showed up in her late 20’s.
 Having your body feel older than your chronological age is no fun.